-"I will," I said my parting words.
+"I will," I said, my parting words.

 I had never flied alone in a plane before, but it was actually quite fun.
 There was just this one baby that was crying loudly up to the point it got annoying.
 Standing on this airplane as I was right now, suddenly made me realize it was really happening.
 I was actually back in Forks, and I was going to live with Charlie for several months.

 Our meeting was awkward.
 He hadn't really changed, and he asked me how I had been and what I thought of Phil.
-He didn't sound like a jealous husband, but merely curious and friendly.
+He didn't sound like a jealous ex-husband, but merely curious and friendly.
 Then when the formalities were over, we both grew quiet and drove back to the house.

-The only sound I head now was the rain falling on the car, and the radio.
+The only sound I heard now was the rain falling on the car, and the radio.
 This didn't help me calm down at all.
 Somewhere, a few miles away from me, Edward, Emmett, Rosalie, Lauren and Tanya lived.
 I hoped that they had maybe moved away to a whole other continent, but even I knew that chance was pretty slim.

 For a second I had the urge to ask Charlie about them.
 But I didn't.
 The last time those kids and I were together, was that day…The day I wished to erase out of my memory, but mostly, out of Charlie's memory.
-I was a little nervous, but Charlie didn't once bring up what had happened nine years ago.
+I was a little nervous, but Charlie didn't once bring up what happened nine years ago.
 For this, I was grateful.

-My mind wandered to the past, and I still tried to find reasons why they had bullied me.
+My mind wandered to the past, and I still tried to find reasons why they bullied me.
 Each time I tried to think of something else, my mind went back to that single question; Why me?
 It was such a short question, but I didn't know the answer.
 Sometimes I wondered if it really mattered to know.
 Maybe the answer was an insult.
 Maybe it was better to live in ignorance.

 The closer we got to home, the more I wondered.
 I couldn't stop to feel a little anxious.
 I wasn't even sure what I'd do if I would see them again.
 What would they even do?